Saudi-Claus/Sutcliffe_Pentagon_website/README.md

 This is a website that uses Canvas to draw fractals inspired by Sutcliffe Pentagons.
 I first heard about these shapes in the book Generative Art [TODO: add link].

-to visit the website go to: [This link](https://saudi-claus.github.io/Sutcliffe_Pentagon_website/)
+To visit the website go to: [This link](https://saudi-claus.github.io/Sutcliffe_Pentagon_website/)

 ## Features:
 - Draws Fractal shapes
+- Hosted on Github Pages
 - Button to pause/start
 - Button to Download the image
-- Hosted on Github Pages
+- Slider for variable depth

 ## Future Features:
 - Add more buttons for increased customizability